128technology/docs/docs/about_supported_platforms.md

 title: Platform Support Policy
 ---

-Juniper's Session Smart Router (SSR) software is designed to be abstracted from the underlying platform infrastructure, for maximum deployment flexibility.
+Juniper's Session Smart Router (SSR) software is optimized for use with the Session Smart Router portfolio of Juniper hardware.
+For additional flexibility, Juniper also offers specific, pre-certified platforms that can be purchased via third party hardware partners.
 Each platform provides different capabilities and characteristics with regard to performance, functionality, and operating environment.
-Juniper strongly recommends that any combination of software and platform undergo a thorough certification process.
-The following describes the levels of support for platforms, and details the Juniper certification program.
+The following describes the level of support for the certified portfolio platforms, and details the Juniper certified portfolio program.

 ## Terminology

 For the purposes of describing the platform support policy, the following terms are defined:

-- ***Platform*** - A physical or virtual system, typically consisting of some amount of resources for compute, memory, disk, and networking. _Example_: A physical server, virtual machine, or public cloud virtual machine instance.
+- **Platform** - A physical or virtual system, typically consisting of some amount of resources for compute, memory, disk, and networking. _Example_: A physical server, virtual machine, or public cloud virtual machine instance.

-- ***Certification*** - The process of testing to ensure that a specific combination of an SSR Networking Platform software version and platform build meet requirements for functionality, stability, and performance. _Example_: The [SSR Certification Program](#ssr-certification-program) provides certification of a set of platforms with SSR Networking Platform software.
+- **Certified Platform** - A platform that has a locked down SKU, BOM, and BIOS through the manufacturer, and has passed Juniper certification testing to ensure that a specific combination of an SSR Networking Platform software version and platform build meet requirements for functionality, stability, and performance.
+Only the SKU's listed below ensure a Certified experience with Conductor- and Mist-managed deployments.

-- ***Certified Platform*** - A platform that is currently in the SSR Certification Program as an [SSR Certified Plus Platform](#ssr-certified-plus-platform), or [SSR Certified Platform](#ssr-certified-platform).
-- ***Qualified Platform*** - A platform that meets or exceeds [minimum platform specifications](#minimum-platform-specifications) and is known to be able to run SSR Networking Platform software. _Example_: A CompuLab fitlet2 with an Intel Atom E3950, 8GB of memory, and 120GB of disk space is a qualified platform.
-- ***Compatible Platform*** - A platform that meets or exceeds [minimum platform specifications](#minimum-platform-specifications). _Example_: A platform with an Intel Xeon D-1518, 8GB of memory, and 120GB of disk space is a compatible platform.
-- ***Incompatible Platform*** - A platform that does not meet [minimum platform specifications](#minimum-platform-specifications) and is unlikely to run SSR Networking Platform software at acceptable levels of functionality, stability, performance, or at all. _Example_: The [Apollo Guidance Computer](https://en.wikipedia.org/wiki/Apollo_Guidance_Computer) is an incompatible platform.
+- **Non-Certified Platform** - Any platform that has not been tested and approved for use by Juniper with SSR Networking software.

 ## SSR Certification Program